isomerpages/imda-tradetrust/_developer/Product FAQ/What is the cost of using blockchain for eBL transactions in TradeTrust?.md

 </p>
 </li>
 </ul>
-<p>Do note that the cost estimated above involves the whole chain of endorsements
+<p>Note that the estimated costs above involve the whole chain of endorsements
 (NFT transactions) for a transferable document like eBL.
 This cost is expected to be shared across multiple transaction parties in the eBL value chain.</p>
 <p>Learn more about <a href="https://docs.tradetrust.io/docs/topics/introduction/estimated-cost-for-transactions/" rel="noopener noreferrer nofollow" target="_blank">cost of contracts/gas fee.</a>